File a Case

 Bargaining Impasses

-To file a request for assistance seeking consideration of an impasse or approval of a binding arbitration procedure, file your request with the Federal Service Impasses Panel (FSIP) through the eFiling system.
-Parties may also file requests for assistance through use of fillable forms.
+To file a request for assistance seeking consideration of an impasse or approval of a binding arbitration procedure, file your request with the Federal Service Impasses Panel (FSIP) using the eFiling system:

-For more information about the different case types and links to information about our case law and procedures, click here.
+For information about the different case types and links to information about our case law and procedures, click here.
 You can also find a list of eFiling FAQs here.